Faster quantum and classical SDP approximations for quadratic binary optimization: Detailed summary of results

-For fixed $\rho_H = \exp (-H)/\mathrm{tr}(-H)$ both separation oracles are easy to implement on a classical computer given access to $\rho_H$.
-Hence, matrix exponentiation is the only remaining bottleneck.
-This can be mitigated by truncating the Taylor series for $\exp (-H)$ after $l' = \mathcal{O}(\log (n)/\epsilon)$ many steps.
-Approximating $\rho$ in this fashion only requires $\mathcal{O}(\min \left\{ n^2 s, n^\omega \right\} \log (n) \epsilon^{-1})$ steps and only incurs an error of $\epsilon$ in trace distance.
+steps and only incurs an error of $\epsilon$ in trace distance.
 Moreover, it is then possible to convert an approximately feasible to point to a strictly feasible one with a similar value, see Section~\ref{sec:classical}.
 The following result becomes an immediate consequence of Fact~\ref{fact:binsearch} and Theorem~\ref{thm:main}.

 \begin{cor}[Classical runtime for the \textsc{MaxQP SDP}] Suppose that $A$ has row-sparsity $s$.
 Then, the classical cost of solving the associated (renormalized) \textsc{MaxQP SDP} up to additive error $\epsilon$ is $\cO( \min \{n^2s, n^\omega \} \log (n)\epsilon^{-12})$. \end{cor}